Behind Successful Design & AI integration

 At Tirian, we’re not preparing leaders to master AI tools., we’re preparing them to ask better questions, challenge assumptions, and lead through uncertainty—with or without a chatbot by their side.

-🧩 Using AI Tools for Targeted Instructional On-Ramping (when needed)
+Option 3: Using AI Tools for Targeted Instructional On-Ramping

-For more technically confident or homogenous groups, facilitators may introduce AI tools at a more tailored level.
-However, Tirian does not provide in-depth technical training, as AI fluency requires specialist knowledge, evolves rapidly, and varies widely across industries.
-To avoid ineffective facilitation or misalignment, this approach should only be used when facilitators possess equal or greater expertise than the group.
-It’s a strategic consideration not just for facilitation, but for sales and proposal alignment as well.
+For more technical training, facilitators may introduce AI tools at a more tailored level.
+However, Tirian does not provide in-depth technical training.
+Genuine AI fluency requires specialist expertise, evolves rapidly, and varies widely across industries.
+To avoid misalignment or ineffective facilitation, this approach should only be used when the facilitator has expertise equal to or greater than the group and when participants form a homogeneous group, all requiring the same level of content.
+This is not just a facilitation decision — it’s a strategic consideration that also shapes sales conversations and proposal alignment.

 Why This Matters: Framing the Future Without Getting Lost in the Tech